wangziqi2013/wangziqi2013.github.io/_posts/2019-03-19-hardware-supported-persist-obj-addr-xlat.markdown

 NVM region and the application, etc. If a NVM object is mapped to a different address than the one it is created, the value of pointers will be invalid, leading to undefined behavior for reads and data corruption for writes.

+This paper solves the problem of pointer relocation with composite pointers.
+Instead of using the absolute value of virtual addresses, pointers now are composed of two fields: A region ID and an offset.
+The region ID is a unique identifier of the NVM region assigned by the creator of the region.
+Region ID is defined in the header of the NVM object, which must be unique in the current session (the paper does not propose a solution for resolving region ID conflicts).
+The offset field stores the relative offset of the target address within the region, using the starting address of the region as the base.
+To convert a composite pointer to